Find Grad Schools

 • Independent Living Specialist

-There were about 130,400 jobs for Occupational Therapist in 2016 (in the United States).
+In 2016, there was an estimated number of 130,400 jobs in the United States for Occupational Therapist.
 New jobs are being produced at a rate of 23.8% which is above the national average.
 The Bureau of Labor Statistics predicts 31,000 new jobs for Occupational Therapist by 2026.
 Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.

 undefined